Introduction to NCQA’s Patient-Centered Specialty Practice Recognition

-Practices that become recognized demonstrate patient-centered care and clinical quality through: streamlined referral processes and care coordination with referring clinicians, timely patient and caregiver-focused care management and continuous clinical quality improvement.
+Practices that become recognized will demonstrate superior patient-centered care and clinical quality through: streamlined referral processes and care coordination with referring clinicians, timely patient and caregiver-focused care management and continuous clinical quality improvement.

 The purpose of this educational program is to help participants:

 - Examine the essential characteristics of a recognized patient-centered specialty practice program.

 - Identify the measurement and documentation criteria for each of NCQA’s requirements.